3 CONDIMENTS I MAKE INSTEAD OF BUY!

-Since my first round of Whole 30, I have been making me own mayonnaise.
-Not only do I love it, it is easy, cheap and I can control what is in it.
+Since my first round of Whole 30, I have been making my own mayonnaise.
+Not only do I love it, but it is also easy, cheap and I can control what is in it.
 After re-evaluating my grocery budget and reading a great blog post about how to cut costs, I decided to explore a few others.
-These 3 recipes are gluten, dairy and sugar free.
+These 3 recipes are gluten, dairy and sugar-free.
 They are also Whole 30 Approved!!

 Now give these a try for yourself!
 Let me know what you think.
 Do you make any other condiments?
 I think I would like to try more but am not sure what will be up next.
 Let me know if you have any ideas.